GOLD MEDALIST

 Valentin Kovalev

-Named the winner of the most prestigious international competition, Valentin is also the recipient of significant awards from foundations in France - Fondation pour la vocation, in Russia - Rostropovich Foundation, and the US - Musical Fund Society of Philadelphia.
-His international career spans performances as a soloist across the U.S., Russia, France, Andorra, and Asia.
-In 2021, he joined the roster of Astral Artists (Philadelphia) as a National Competition Winner.
+Named the winner of many prestigious international competitions, Valentin is also the recipient of significant awards from foundations in France (Fondation pour la vocation), Russia (Rostropovich Foundation) and the United States (Musical Fund Society of Philadelphia).
+His international career spans performances as a soloist across the U.S., Russia, France, Andorra and Asia.
+In 2021, he joined the roster of Astral Artists (Philadelphia) as a national competition winner.

 Valentin was recently named a winner and received the Audience Award from the prestigious Concert Artists Guild, a distinguished classical music management organization based in New York City.

-In August 2023, Valentin had the honor of joining the acclaimed electronic dance music violinist, Lindsey Stirling, on stage in Portsmouth, VA for a captivated audience of 6,000 people.
+In August 2023, Valentin had the honor of joining the acclaimed electronic dance music violinist, Lindsey Stirling, on stage in Portsmouth, Virginia, for a captivated audience of 6,000 people.

-Valentin is a Henri Selmer, Paris artist, Conn-Selmer artist (USA), and is represented by the Concert Artists Guild.
+Valentin is a Henri Selmer Paris artist and Conn-Selmer artist (U.S.).
+He is represented by the Concert Artists Guild.

 Headshot of Mark Livshits